strvcom/atlas.js/packages/action/README.md

-# @strv/action
+# @theframework/action

-The main Action class from which all other Actions should inherit.
+The main Action class from which all other Actions should inherit from for @theframework.

 ## License